acgd-webdev-4/ecommerce-project-hand-off-and-documentation/README.md

 ## Overview

-- Work with your teammate to understand everything necessary for creating the product details page.
+- Work with your teammate to understand everything necessary for creating the page.
 - You should exchange wireframes & sketches so they know what they are creating.
 - Document the wireframes together explaining what patterns should be used, how they should be used, etc.